-Want to get started with Stride?
-Download the Stride tax app and mileage tracker.
+- Get the Stride tax app and mileage tracker here

 The Stride Tax app is 100% free and runs in the background to track your mileage for you.
-All of your miles while working as a rideshare driver are tax deductible, including the miles from home to your starting point and back home again at the end of your shift or day.
+All of your miles while working as a rideshare driver for companies like Uber, Lyft, and Via are tax-deductible, including the miles from home to your starting point and back home again at the end of your shift or day.

 How Can I Track My Business Expenses with Stride?